-A national neutron strategy will provide a roadmap for Canada to put into place the required infrastructure and framework to enable Canadians to use neutron beams to meet such challenges.
-Specifically, Canada must (1) restore access to neutron beams for its researchers immediately through foreign partnerships with high-brightness neutron sources in other countries.
+To implement this national neutron strategy, Canada must (1) restore access to neutron beams for its researchers immediately through foreign partnerships with high-brightness neutron sources in other countries.
 Canada must (2) complete the neutron beam lab at the McMaster Nuclear Reactor to provide some domestic capacity in the medium term.
 Canada must (3) explore long-term options for new neutron sources.
-Finally, Canada must (4) create an excellent framework for the governance and management of the above activities to ensure responsible stewardship and optimal performance of the major public investments required.
+Finally, Canada must (4) create an excellent framework for the governance and management of these activities to ensure responsible stewardship and optimal performance of the major public investments required.